 3-How can I look after the retainer?

-Do not play with your retainer and do not eat sticky or chewable food because they could damage or contaminate the retainer.
+Do not play with your retainer and do not consume any sticky or chewable food as they could damage or possibly contaminate the retainer.

 4-What is the retainer’s application?